dashpay/platform/docs/DRIVE-ABCI.md

 * **Pretty**: Logs will be formatted in a human-readable and visually appealing manner.
 * **Json**: Logs will be formatted in JSON format.

-For more detailed description for different formats, refer to the [tracing-subscriber](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/fmt/format/index.html#formatters) documentation.
+For more detailed description of different formats, refer to the [tracing-subscriber](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/fmt/format/index.html#formatters) documentation.

 #### MAX_FILES (optional)